Johann Jakob Froberger: General information

-Also, in 2006 an autograph manuscript was discovered (and subsequently sold at Sotheby's to an anonymus bidder), reportedly containing 35 pieces of music, 18 of which were previously unknown and remain unedited.
+Also, in 2006 an autograph manuscript was discovered (and subsequently sold at Sotheby's to an anonymous bidder), reportedly containing 35 pieces of music, 18 of which were previously unknown and remain unedited.
 The manuscript dates from Froberger's final years and may contain his last compositions.
 Three toccatas in Ms. Chigi Q.IV.25 very likely are early Froberger compositions while he studied with Frescobaldi, as Bob van Asperen has argued in 2009.
 Other than these, numerous manuscripts of various origin contain Froberger's music.
 These include the well-known Bauyn manuscript, and a very large number of less known sources, some reliable (such as the only unbowdlerized text for Méditation sur ma mort future, presumably in Weckmann's hand, or the Strasbourg manuscript of some couple of dozen of suites, possibly compiled by Michael Bulyowsky) and some not very much so.
 Problems arise with many of the newly discovered copies: either Froberger was constantly reworking his compositions, or the scribes were not attentive enough, but many works exist in several variants, some of which even have whole movements changed.

 Two standard numbering systems are used to identify Froberger's works.
 These are: